 Applying Constructivism in the classroom

 Students largely work in groups, and instructors conduct debates with their class to help students construct knowledge.
-The main focus in constructivist classrooms is on student questions and interests while building on what they already know.
+Group projects are a key strategy in constructivist classrooms, fostering collaboration and deeper understanding.
+The main focus in such classrooms is on student questions and interests while building on what they already know.

 The theory of constructivism also believes that the instructor’s job is to encourage inventions rather than to impart pre-packaged knowledge.
 The application of constructivism in the classroom revolves around the 5 Es: